 Knowing how to properly kick a soccer ball is arguably the most important thing in soccer.
 You play with your feet, so of course, you need to be able to kick the ball to move it around the field.

-Kicking a ball is something youth soccer coaches teach young players when they are learning the basics of soccer.
+Youth soccer coaches teach young players to kick a ball when they are learning the basics of soccer.
 Then as they grow, their bodies change (longer legs, bigger feet, different size balls), and they may have to learn it all over again.

 If you are learning how to play soccer as an adult, maybe you’ve been learning by playing pickup and you probably never had formal training.
 Learning the proper technique will help you make more accurate passes, kick the ball further, and take better shots.